prokhorvlg/teammates/README.md

 # teammates
 teammates is a demo for a simple, React-based employee directory application.

-This demo is not intended for serious use.
-The data set is randomly generated each time the Node server is re-run.
-So, feel free to mess around!
+It is probably hosted at [https://teammates-demo.herokuapp.com/](https://teammates-demo.herokuapp.com/).

 Created by [prokhorvlg (Valentin Sigalov)](https://github.com/prokhorvlg).

+Note that everyone is a Front-End Developer because the API that generates randomized people does not provide a job position, but I still wanted that field for the appearance :)

 ## Contents